 String:

-We know about String, String is a collection of many characters that either be same or different.
-String in java represents a sequence of characters.It’s located in java. lang.String.
+Strings in Java is a collection of characters that can either be same or different.
+Strings in Java represent a sequence of characters.It’s located in java. lang.String.
 However, strings end with a ‘\0’ character.
 Example: “presbyters”, “coding” etc.

 Example: